vicinityh2020/vicinity-adapter-GRN/README.md

 Name: Unique name in NM
 AUID: Unique appliance identifier number (37 digits)
 door: door status, possible values: "OPENED" or "CLOSED"
 Timestamp: UTC value when event happened

+#### Oven emergency
+You can subscribe to oven emergency event to receive notification when the oven has food left in it for 15 (Level 3), 25 (Level 2) or 30 (Level 1) minutes after the preparations are completed.
+Event ID for oven emergency is: oven_emergency.
+For example subscriber receive following JSON:
+{
+	"Name": "Smart oven 2",
+	"AUID": "0000000000001321320001201800000000017",
+    "Emergency Level": "2",
+    "Timestamp": "28.
+10. 2018 10:13:14"
+}

+Properties explanation:
+Name: Unique name in NM
+AUID: Unique appliance identifier number (37 digits)
+Emergency Level: possible values: "1" (30 minutes), "2" (25 minutes) or "3" (15 minutes)
+Timestamp: UTC value when event happened